mlk5060/chrest_5/README.md

 ## Contributors ##

-This repository is maintained by [Peter Lane](http://peterlane.info).
+This repository is maintained by [Martyn Lloyd-Kelly](http://https://liverpool.ac.uk/psychology-health-and-society/staff/martyn-brendan-lloyd-kelly/).

-The original design and ideas behind CHREST were created by [Fernand Gobet](http://www.brunel.ac.uk/~hsstffg/).
+The original design and ideas behind CHREST were created by [Fernand Gobet](https://www.liverpool.ac.uk/psychology-health-and-society/staff/fernand-gobet/).

+CHREST's Java implementation and continued support was/is provided by [Peter Lane](http://peterlane.info/).

 The emotions module was created by [Marvin Schiller](http://www.marvin-schiller.de/).